-Pacific Hydro’s Great South West Sustainable Communities Fund delivers a portion of revenue from the Portland Wind Energy Project, Yambuk, and Codrington Wind Farms back into the local community each year, for the life of the wind farms.
+Pacific Hydro’s Great South West Sustainable Communities Fund shares the benefits of the Portland Wind Energy Project, Yambuk, and Codrington Wind Farms with the surrounding communities.

 The Great South West Sustainable Communities Fund aims to support projects, initiatives, and organisations that provide lasting benefit to local communities and address community need in at least one of these six key areas:

 - health and welfare

 - Projects that support the health and wellbeing of Aboriginal and Torres Strait Islander peoples.